GenBench/GenBench.github.io/_pages/workshop.md

 ---

 # News
+- Delighted to announce the GenBench 2024 Workshop will come back @ EMNLP 2024
 <!-- - The GenBench proceedings can be [found online](https://aclanthology.org/2023.genbench-1.0/), the slides of the invited speakers can be found on the [workshop programme page](https://genbench.org/workshop_programme/) stay tuned for the videos!
 - GenBench workshop 1 is a wrap, but good news: we'll be back next year at EMNLP!
 - The programme is online, and the papers for the poster sessions will soon be announced: [https://genbench.org/workshop_programme](https://genbench.org/workshop_programme)